-Because the bad actor has been watched and followed through the entire duration of their activity, right up until malicious code execution, platforms are able to get a full forensic report (we affectionately call them “Smoking Gun Reports”) of exactly what they are doing.
+Because the bad actor has been watched and followed through the entire duration of their activity, right up until malicious code execution, platforms are able to get a full forensic report (we call them “Malicious Creative Reports”) of exactly what they are doing.

 As a Platform, not only do you have access to the data, and full details on all attack attempts, from your own execution of the script, but you get access to data on every attack attempt across our entire network.